 2. CEC

 The California Energy Commission is the regulatory agency responsible for determining whether California has enough resources to provide the energy needs of the State on a continuing basis.
-One of the major tools they employ for to meet this goal is a biannual Integrated Energy Policy Report, in which they examine the available energy supplies and identify areas where supplies are deficient.
+One of the major tools they employ to meet this goal is a biannual Integrated Energy Policy Report, in which they examine the available energy supplies and identify areas where supplies are deficient.
 ARB will be keeping up with this process and using it as a tool to help determine what impact the LCFS is having on State transportation fuel supplies.

+However, CARB and the Advisory Committee cannot rely on CEC entirely to complete the ultimate determination of availability of alternative fuels to meet the LCFS.
+The LCFS is premised on the ratable commercially availability quantities of alternative fuels in order for the regulation to be viable.
+CARB has a responsibility to the citizens of the state of California to complete a through evaluation of alternative fuel availability before making a recommendation to move forward and implement the LCFS.
+CARB and the Advisory Committee must understand and quantify the ability of the state to implement this landmark regulation as part of the Advisory Committee process.